miraisolutions/secretsanta/README.md

 ### Development

+###### Note: I guess we planning to support other OS?
+Then this should be added to list of tasks
 We assume **PyCharm** on **Ubuntu >= 16.04** as the development environment.

 In PyCharm, check out this repository into a new project, e.g. using menu `VCS > Checkout from Version Control`.

 Shell commands below should be entered in the **Terminal** pane of PyCharm.

+###### Note: Worth double checking again and adding something like PyCharm, version blabla
 [//]: # "See https://stackoverflow.com/questions/4823468/comments-in-markdown"
 [//]: # "Sorry but there is no shortcut in PyCharm to send code to the terminal..."
 [//]: # "(I tried both *Quick Lists* and *Macros* but neither seems exactly fit for this purpose.)"

 #### Virtual environments

+###### Note: Probably should not keep Mr. Messy part, does not even seem related to progamming directly; verified other links are not outdated
 We'll use a virtual environment to keep things neat and tidy (and you don't want to be [Mr. Messy](https://mrmen.fandom.com/wiki/Mr._Messy), now do you).
 A couple of useful references about virtual environments if you've never used them before:
 * <https://packaging.python.org/tutorials/installing-packages/#creating-virtual-environments>